Overview Map of the course.

 Runners must travel on the right-hand side, facing oncoming traffic, whenever travelling along roads.
 If at all possible, travel off to the side of the road surface.

 Although, depending on conditions, the Course of the GNW Ultras may cross creeks, the water should be considered unsafe for drinking.
-GIVEN THAT HIGH TEMPERATURES ARE A DEFINITE POSSIBILITY IN NOVEMBER, IT IS VERY IMPORTANT THAT RUNNERS CARRY AND CONSUME ADEQUATE FLUIDS.
+GIVEN THAT HIGH TEMPERATURES ARE A DEFINITE POSSIBILITY, IT IS VERY IMPORTANT THAT RUNNERS CARRY AND CONSUME ADEQUATE FLUIDS.

 All Checkpoints have mobile phone coverage with Telstra.
 Key race officials will carry mobile phones and have phone lists that include the numbers of organisers, other Checkpoints and emergency numbers (police, doctor, hospital, ambulance, poisons information, tow trucks, NRMA, etc.).